The Door Campaign seeks to promote an awareness of sustainability, food security, and healthy eating throughout the community.

 Observe the life cycle of fish growing within the aquarium

 Calculate the rate of water flow throughout the system

 In 2016 during an earlier iteration of our mobile demo project, TDC partnered with The Aquaponics Project (now Ecotone Renewables) to develop a shipping container aquaponics system which was displayed at Gateway Center and various neighborhoods throughout Pittsburgh.

-The mobile aquaponics demo illustrates the viability of aquaponics to community members, and highlights the remarkable benefits of harnessing technology that requires less water, space, and energy.
-The aquaponics system also serves as instant conversation-starter around pressing community topics like sustainability, food security, and healthy eating.
+Our mobile aquaponics demonstrations illustrate the viability of aquaponics to community members, and highlight the remarkable benefits of harnessing technology that requires less water, space, and energy.
+Our aquaponics systems also serves as instant conversation-starter around pressing community topics like sustainability, food security, and healthy eating.